RileyHa/Introduction-to-Interactive-Media/finalProject/README.md

 Why can I never be used to this processing and arduino communication :( It seems like I struggle every time.
 I think I should work on this more.

+### Evaluation

+I personally think that this project was a bit static.
+I feel like I was rushing in time.
+Next time, I want to add other elements such as sound and photoresistor.
+After I am done with all of my other final projects, I hope to redo and fix some parts and make a more dymanic game.

 ## Checkpoint

 - A description of your concept and how it was achieved